-The Devon E-cycle Extension project aims to raise awareness and increase the uptake of e-cycling in Devon.
-It is funded by the E-cycle Extension Fund from the Department for Transport.
+The Devon E-cycle Extension project aimed to raise awareness and increase the uptake of e-cycling in Devon.
+It was funded by the E-cycle Extension Fund from the Department for Transport.

 1. Expansion of the Co Bikes dockless stations in Exeter

 Co Bikes is the on demand electric bike hire in Exeter.
 Dockless stations enable Co Bike users to start and end their journey at a ‘virtual dock’ consisting of a geo-fenced cycle parking stand.
-Installing more dockless stations will allow us to the Co Bikes network more quickly and to test new locations before putting in more permanent stations.
+Installing more dockless stations allowed us to expand the Co Bikes network more quickly and test new locations before putting in more permanent stations.

-Find the current Co Bikes station on the Co Bikes website.
+Find the current Co Bikes stations on the Co Bikes website.

 2. Police and Health Centre e-cycle scheme in Exeter

-This element of the project enables staff from Devon and Cornwall Police and selected health centres to trail the use of a Co Bike for their patrols and patient visits.
+This element of the project enabled staff from Devon and Cornwall Police and selected health centres to trial the use of a Co Bike for their patrols and patient visits.

 3. E-cycle confidence sessions

-We are working with various e-cycle hire shops across the county and Co Bikes in Exeter and Cranbrook to allow you to build your confidence in riding an e-cycle.
+We worked with e-cycle hire shops across the county, as well as Co Bikes in Exeter and Cranbrook to allow residents to build their confidence in riding an e-cycle.

-This FREE 2hour, 1:1 session with a qualified instructor will help you build your confidence in cycling on an e-cycle and get tailored cycling tips and advice.
-You can either arrange an e-cycle hire (for FREE) or complete the session on your own e-cycle.
+These FREE 2 hour, 1:1 sessions with a qualified instructor helped people build their confidence in cycling on an e-cycle and get tailored cycling tips and advice.

 4. Targeted e-cycle ‘taster ticket’ scheme

-This element aims to increase the uptake of e-cycling in Devon by offering residents in targeted areas an e-cycle ‘taster ticket’.
-These taster tickets allow targeted residents to give e-cycling from their local Co Bikes stand a go for free.
+This element aimed to increase the uptake of e-cycling in Devon by offering residents in targeted areas an e-cycle ‘taster ticket’.
+These taster tickets allowed targeted residents to give e-cycling a go for free.

 5. Adapted e-cycle sessions

-We are working with Freetrike Rehab Cycling to offer adapted e-cycle sessions to residents in Devon* who cannot ride a standard e-cycle.
+We worked with Freetrike Rehab Cycling and offered free 2 hour adapted e-cycle sessions to residents in Devon who cannot ride a standard e-cycle.

 With any questions about the Devon E-cycle Extension project, please contact email@example.com.